 With sufficient studies completed to warrant collective consideration, a narrative review was recently published in the Journal of Clinical Psychology summarizing emerging themes across military subgroups:

-Reserve Office Training Corps (ROTC)
+Reserve Officer Training Corps (ROTC)

-Similar to the general population, females in the military appear to be at higher risk for eating disorders than males, but both sexes can be affected.
+Similar to the general population, females in the military appear to be at higher risk for eating disorders than males.
+But, both sexes can be affected.
 According to results on a commonly used measure of eating disorder risk, the Eating Attitudes Test (EAT-26), the threshold score for “at risk” for developing an eating disorder was met by 19% of females and 2% of males in military study samples.
 Additionally, 5% of females versus 1% of males appear to meet the criteria for an eating disorder.
 Using the DSM-IV diagnostic classification system (which varies slightly from the current system), the most prevalent diagnoses were Eating Disorder Not Otherwise Specified (EDNOS) and bulimia nervosa for women, and EDNOS for men.
-Notably, based on this classification system, individuals meeting the criteria for binge eating disorder would have been classified as having EDNOS.
+Based on this classification system, individuals meeting the criteria for binge eating disorder would have been classified as having EDNOS.

 Active-Duty Servicepeople